 - Select the numeric variable in the Data Sets tree that you would like to compute the case-level shares.

-- Then go to Anything > Data > Variable(s) > New > Ready-Made New Variable(s) > Case-Level Shares.
-This will create a new numeric variable.
+- From the toolbar, select Anything > Data > Variables > New > Ready-Made New Variable(s) > Case-Level Shares.

 - OPTIONAL: A simpler and often better method for computing shares is to use the share statistics available in the object inspector under Inputs > STATISTICS > Cells.
 Generally, the shares computed when showing the Average of the variables created using this QScript will differ from those obtained if selecting one of the shares from Inputs > STATISTICS > Cell, as the Average will show the average of the shares computed at the respondent (case level), whereas the shares computed using Inputs > STATISTICS > Cell is created by summing up the data for each case and thus give greater weight to cases with larger values.